 Scott J. Watson resides in Indianapolis and Sarasota.
-A frequent traveler, when not working, enjoys hillbilly music, hiking, cooking, pickle-ball and playing the dulcimer.
+A frequent traveler, when not working, enjoys hillbilly music, hiking, cooking, pickleball and playing the dulcimer.
 For 16 years he has fed thru-hikers on the Appalachian Trail.
 He has two adult sons.
-The Goose- a nursing student and Space Cowboy Stacee Alexander- a professional wrestler.
+The Goose- a nurse and Space Cowboy Stacee Alexander- a professional wrestler.

 Scott J. Watson: Relevant Speaking Experience

-Scott J. Watson is formerly a regular contributor on WTHR Ch.
+Scott J. Watson is also host of the popular daily interview show Hearing Voices with Scott Watson which airs daily on WHTC and is available after it airs on various entertainment/podcast platforms.
+Scott is formerly a regular contributor on WTHR Ch.
 13 and WXIN Fox 59 television in Indianapolis.
 He is a frequent guest on 93.1 WIBC radio.
 He has guested with Indy’s Morning News with Steve Simpson, Indy’s Afternoon News with Ed Wenk, Abdul at Large, Tony Katz, Jeffrey Rickard, Hammer and Nigel, John Kesler, The First Day and more.
 Scott has also appeared on numerous other radio and television stations as well as in various print publications.

 Some Previous Speaking Engagements

 Hamilton County Government Employees: Lessons From Your Junk Drawer: for today and beyond.
 Noblesville, IN (December, 2019)

 Hamilton County Corrections Department: Communications Training and Substance Abuse Training.
 Noblesville, IN (August, 2019)